Restorative Care Dentistry

 - In such cases, our pediatric dentist is likely to recommend a stainless steel crown

 Types of Crowns Available

 Permanent crowns can be made from stainless steel, all metal (such as gold or another alloy), porcelain-fused-to-metal, all resin, or all ceramic.
 Stainless steel ones are prefabricated that are used on permanant one primarily as a temporary measure.
 It protects the tooth or filling while a permanent one is made from another material.
 For children, a stainless steel crown is commonly used to fit over a primary one that’s been prepared to fix it.
-It covers the entire teeth and protects it from further decay.
+It covers the entire teeth and protects them from further decay.
 When it exfoliate out to make room for the permanent one, it comes out naturally with it.
-In general, stainless steel one's are used for children’s teeth because they don’t require multiple dental visits to put in place and so are more cost-effective than custom-made and prophylactic restorative care needed to protect a tooth without of it.
+In general, stainless steel ones are used for children’s teeth because they don’t require multiple dental visits to put in place and so are more cost-effective than custom-made and prophylactic restorative care needed to protect a tooth without of it.

 Temporary Vs Permanent